HappySeaFox/sail/FAQ.md

 ## Does SAIL support animated and multi-paged images?

 Yes.
-Just continue loading the image file until the loading functions return `SAIL_OK`.
+Continue loading the image file until the loading functions return `SAIL_OK`.
-If no more frames are available, the loading functions return `SAIL_ERROR_NO_MORE_FRAMES`.
+When no more frames are available, the loading functions return `SAIL_ERROR_NO_MORE_FRAMES`.

 ## Does SAIL support loading from memory?

 Yes.
-SAIL supports loading/saving from/to files and memory.
-For technical divers, it's also possible to use custom I/O sources.
+SAIL supports loading and saving from files and memory.
+For technical divers, custom I/O sources are also supported.

 See `sail_start_loading_from_file()`, `sail_start_loading_mem()`, and `sail_start_loading_from_io()`.

 ## How does SAIL support image formats?

-SAIL supports image formats through dynamically loaded SAIL codecs.
-End-users never work with the codecs directly.
-They always work with the abstract high-level APIs.
+SAIL supports image formats through dynamically loaded codecs.
+End users never work with codecs directly; they interact exclusively with the high-level APIs.

 ## Does SAIL preload codecs in the initialization routine?

 ### `SAIL_COMBINE_CODECS` is `OFF`

-SAIL doesn't preload codecs in the initialization routine (`sail_init()`).
+SAIL does not preload codecs in the initialization routine (`sail_init()`).
 It loads them on demand.
 However, you can preload them explicitly with `sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)`.

 ### `SAIL_COMBINE_CODECS` is `ON`

-All codecs get loaded on application startup.
+All codecs are loaded on application startup.

 ## How does SAIL look for codecs?

-Codecs path search algorithm (first found path wins):
+Codec path search algorithm (first found path wins):

 ### Conan recipe on any platform

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 ### VCPKG port on any platform

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 ### Manually compiled on any platform with SAIL_COMBINE_CODECS=ON

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 ### Manually compiled on Windows with SAIL_COMBINE_CODECS=OFF (the default)
 1. `SAIL_CODECS_PATH` environment variable